Who we are

 Our Journey

 The Kentown Wizard Foundation has supported children’s palliative care since 2015.
-In 2022, the Foundation joined forces with Together for Short Lives and The Rainbow Trust to launch the Kentown programme.
+In 2022, the Foundation joined forces with Together for Short Lives and Rainbow Trust Children's Charity to launch the Kentown programme.
 Initially, our focus was to help transform children’s community palliative care provision in Lancashire and South Cumbria.

 More than 200 families were referred onto the programme for active palliative care support with a number of children supported through end of life.